-This includes the cost, a company incurs due to issue at suppliers’ end.
+This includes the cost a company incurs due to issues at suppliers’ end.
 It includes the cost to resolve the issue, scrap, rework cost (if any), and more.

 As the word says, it is the cost that a company incurs to inspect the output and identify the defective products fully.

 As the word suggests, it is the cost to retest the defective product after repairing or reworking them.
 It ensures that the product meets quality standards.